bmc/scalasti/index.md

 However, it does so by creating a Java Bean, not by using the underlying StringTemplate library's automatic aggregate feature.

-In addition, mapped aggregates support nest maps.
+In addition, mapped aggregates support nested maps.
 For instance, this code
 fragment:

     val attrMap = Map("foo"   -> "FOO",